 An undergraduate student with an internship at PARI becomes part of the research team, contributing original studies in science, technology, engineering, or math.
 Undergraduate interns are provided housing on the PARI campus, meals during onsite high school programs and a stipend of $2,500.

 This summer PARI is offering five research experiences for undergraduates (REU) internships.
 The internships begin during the first week of June and last eight weeks.
-Applicants must meet the following requirements:

 The five REU internships for 2017 at PARI are: